Dufran/pyqt-color-picker/README.md

 - In terms of program speed, Javascript under Electron is going to be faster than Python with Qt.
 Python has no JIT and it's often orders of magnitude slower than JS's V8 interpreter.
 - Qt quite hard to adopt
 - Need to use qt-designer for creation .ui file even for small apps
-- Don't have allot of plugins
+- Don't have a lot of plugins
 - Creating interfaces is slow, even with qt-designer